CBravoR/AdvancedAnalyticsLabs/README.md

 # AdvancedAnalyticsLabs
-Analytics labs notebooks, supporting teaching of analytics to BSc and MSc students.
-Currently, there are currently 9 labs (out of 12) divided into three topics:
+Analytics labs notebooks, supporting analytics teaching for BSc and MSc business school modules.
+Currently, there are 9 labs (out of 12) uploaded divided into three topics:

 ## Intro to Python and Revenue Management